grinnell-cs/csc151-images/_eboards/eboard13.md

   no need to do it on the SoLA.
 (And I'd prefer that you don't.)
 * Difficulty should be similar.
 * You can rely on notes but not other people.
+* If you get an LA wrong on a SoLA, you can try it again on the next SoLA (or the next or ...)

 Differences